 For the Intellectual & Sustainable Foodie: Bite

-If you are someone who wonders where your food comes from, how it’s made or how it’s effecting the farming industry, Bite is the podcast for you.
+If you are someone who wonders where your food comes from, how it’s made or how it’s affecting the farming industry, Bite is the podcast for you.
 It digs deeper into the dark side of food.
 The hosts use investigative journalism techniques to explore some of the food world’s most pervasive cultural and sustainability problems.
 In October 2019, Bite launched a special series of episodes under the title “Eating in Climate Chaos.”
 While not a lighthearted listen by any means, Bite’s exceptional storytelling skills will keep you captive until the very last second.

 For the Quirky Foodie: Proof

 America’s Test Kitchen takes a nontraditional approach to foodcasting.
 Instead of interviewing chefs and going over recipes, Proof raises some of the funnier and downright odd questions its hosts have about food.
 The episode titles explain the podcast topics perfectly.
 Listeners can choose between questions like “Can Pistachios Spontaneously Combust?,” “What Weird Things Did Presidents Eat?,” “Can You Bake A Cookie In Space?” and “Why is Ranch so Addictive?”
 The hosts discuss each strange topic in 10-to-15 minutes, so this podcast is perfect for anyone who has a short attention span.